About the property

 Close enough to Yellowstone for day trips in the park and back home to enjoy a nice BBQ on the back deck or treat yourself to dinner out at one of the fine restaurants in the area.

-Keywords: Mountain cabin, historic cabin, cabin, Yellowstone National Park, Chico Hot Springs Resort.
+Keywords: The Homestead Cabin, Mountain cabin, Rustic cabin, Log cabin, Yellowstone National Park, Chico Hot Springs Resort, Montana Homestead Cabins.

 Sarah, a long time resident and former Yellowstone National Park employee, offers guidance about anything from where to eat, hike, fish, to finding the nearest hot spring.
 Her own cabin is located on the property, and she is happy to share her local knowledge of the area.